revotech-group/kyc-multilingual-testcases/EdgeTestCases.md

 ---

-## **TC-10: KYC Web SDK Timeout Message (Multilingual Disabled)**
+## **TC-10: KYC Web SDK Timeout Message - No localisation in tenant settings**
 **Configuration:**
-- Multilingual disabled in tenant settings.
-- timeoutMessage: "SDK was timed out." configured in SDK.
+timeoutMessage: "SDK was timed out." configured in SDK.
+No "timeoutMessage" has been set in tenant-level locale file (es.json).

+{"enabled": false, "default": "es", "supported": [es"], "detectionOrder": ["default"]}

 **Test Steps:**
-1. Disable multilingual in tenant settings.
-2. Launch the KYC Web SDK.
+1. Launch the KYC Web SDK in Spanish (es).
-3. Simulate a network delay exceeding the timeout.
+2. Simulate a network delay exceeding the timeout.
-4. Observe the displayed timeout message.
+3. Observe the displayed timeout message.

 **Expected Result:**
 The SDK-configured timeout message is displayed as-is.

 ---

-## **TC-11: Missing Primary Font**
-**Configuration:**
-Primary font: `Noto Sans`
-Fallback font: `Open Sans`

-**Test Steps:**
-1. Remove the Noto Sans font asset from the KYC App.
-2. Launch the KYC App.
-3. Observe the text rendering font.

-**Expected Result:**
-Text should fallback to Open Sans when the primary font is unavailable.

----

-## **TC-12: Independent Launch via Email Invitation**
+## **TC-11: Independent Launch via Email Invitation**
 **Configuration:**
 KYC App accessible via standalone email invitation link (not embedded in SDK) with no locale as the query.
 {"enabled": true, "default": "es", "supported": ["es"], "detectionOrder": ["query", "device", "default"]}